shantamsultania/30-days-0f-Java/Topic Discussion.md

 Time Taken: 1 hour of Spring boot application development with Database connectivity (MYSQL) + 1 hour of Testing with MockMVC  = Total time 2 Hrs

+# Day 6

+Date : 22 - April - 2021

+Today i did a hands on in JDBC Database Connectivity for MYSQL

+Time taken : 1 hour